ntdragon/python-LitMusicSug/Documentation/InitialDoc.md

 * Event file - a file containing lines having liturgical year, liturgical event and song title suggested for that event.
 SongSuggestions.txt and PsalmSuggestions.txt are provided to get you started.
+* Readings File - a file containing lines that lists the readings for each liturgical year event and a short description of the topuic of the reading.
+* Antiphons and Sequences File - a file containing the sequences (or lack thereof) and antiphons for all liturgical events.

 ### File Format for creating and importing Song book
      text file using | as the delimiter